halosm1th/BPtoPNDataCompiler/README.md

   BPtoPNDataCompiler [options]

 Options:
-  -s, --start-year <start-year>                  Sets the start year for data compilation.
+  -s, -t, --start-year <start-year>              Sets the start year for data compilation.
 Use -s or --start-year.
 Default is 1932.
-Cannot be less than 1932.
+Cannot be less than 1932. [default: 1932]
-                                                 [default: 1932]
-  -e, --end-year <end-year>                      Sets the end year for data compilation.
-Use -e or --end-year.
-Default is the current system year -1
+  -d, -e, --end-year <end-year>                  Sets the end year for data compilation.
+Use -d or --end-year.
+Default is the current system year -1 (Currently: 2024).
+Cannot be lower than the start year. [default:
+                                                 2024]
-                                                 (Currently: 2024).
-Cannot be lower than the start year. [default: 1932] -b, -bps, --bp-start-number <bp-start-number>  Sets the beginning number for BP data processing.
+  -b, -bps, --bp-start-number <bp-start-number>  Sets the beginning number for BP data processing.
 Use -bps or --bp-start-number.
 Default is 0.
-Cannot be negative. [default: 8] -bpe, -f, --bp-end-number <bp-end-number>      Sets the finishing number for BP data processing.
+Cannot be negative. [default: 1]
+  -bpe, -f, --bp-end-number <bp-end-number>      Sets the finishing number for BP data processing.
 Use -bpe or --bp-end-number.
 Default is maximum integer value.
+Cannot be less than the BP start number. [default:
+                                                 9999]
+  -c, --compare-author-names                     Sets if the author names should be a field to be compared.
+Defaults to false. [default: False]
+  -nd, --no-delete                               If used, will **not** delete the resulting folder that is zipped.
+By default this folder is zipped and deleted after the program is run [default: False]
-Cannot be less than the BP start number. [default: 10] -m, --menu                                     Show help menu. [default: False] --version                                      Show version information -?, -h, --help                                 Show help and usage information
+  -m, --menu                                     Show help menu. [default: False] --version                                      Show version information -?, -h, --help                                 Show help and usage information